 It can sometimes be difficult to work out whether your baby is awake or asleep when they cry at night.
 Their eyes might flutter or be open and unrecognizing, almost like they are semi-conscious.
 This is why a wait-and-watch approach is a good idea.

-If you have a baby monitor with a screen and night vision, then you might not even need to go into the nursery.
+If you have a baby monitor with a screen and night vision, you might not even need to go into the nursery.
 While you’ll be awake, they won’t, and they may settle back down without intervention.

 Can My Baby Have Nightmares?